Dingola/CppTemplate/README.md

 │   ├── ThirdParty          # CMake files for external dependencies
 │   ├── CMakeLists.txt      # CMake configuration file for the project
 │   ├── Config.h.in         # Configuration header template
-│   ├── main.cpp            # Main application entry point
+│   └── main.cpp            # Main application entry point
-│   └── resources.qrc       # Qt resource file
-├── QML_Project_Tests       # Tests for the project
+├── CPP_Project_Tests       # Tests for the project
 │   ├── Headers             # Header files for tests
 │   ├── Sources             # Source files for tests
 │   ├── ThirdParty          # CMake files for external dependencies used in tests